dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 To see that it's working, visit this URL in your browser: [http://localhost:3000/greeting/dbos](http://localhost:3000/greeting/dbos).
 You should get this message: `Hello, dbos!
 You have been greeted 1 times.` Each time you refresh the page, the counter should go up by one!

 Congratulations!
 You just launched your first DBOS application.
-Next, we'll see how to use DBOS to easily build powerful and reliable application backends.
+Next, we'll learn how to build a new application ourselves.